 The comics center around the gaming alter egos of the founders, John “Gabe” Gabriel and Tycho Brahe.
 Living through several major developments in the gaming industry, the two fictional gamers have been criticizing, warping their comic reality and gaming since 1998.

 Outside Xbox is a media outlet dedicated to news and entertainment of games that aren’t just about the Xbox consoles.
 They are a rather charming group that puts out gameplay and information every now and again, but the thing that I appreciate about them is their endless creativity when it comes to making lists.

 They release video rankings using gaming language and culture, taking into account their target audience.
-They make videos that understand what everyone really wants to discuss regarding games rather than merely decide on which is the best.
-The content of their lists are always slightly off topic but they are relevant enough to demand your attention.
+They make videos that understand what everyone really wants to discuss games rather than merely decide on which is the best.
+The content of their lists is always slightly off topic but they are relevant enough to demand your attention.